 Here are 3 things that most people don’t know when designing their homes…

-2. A decorating project never just needs “colours”
+1. A home project never just needs “colours”

 What is really involved in colour selection?

-When it comes to colour, there is SO much involved.
-Colour is nuanced and requires us to look at each individual element and the whole picture.
-Not just in the room in question, but also in your whole home.
-(Having one room that feels vastly different from the rest is going to create a disjointed living experience.)
+When it comes to colour selection, there is SO much involved.
+Colour is nuanced and requires us to look at each individual element and the whole picture, and not just in the room in question, but also in your whole home.
+(Having one room that feels vastly different from the rest of the house is going to create a disjointed living experience.)

 Unfortunately, there are no magic pillows that will create colour cohesion in your space.
 There is no one wall colour that can create harmony between mismatched furnishings.
 We have to look at it holistically.

-Yes, there are decorators out there who will help you select a shade of paint for your walls.
-But I have seen too many scenarios where these same clients come my way a year later because, even if the wall colour was perfectly selected, it didn’t magically transform the room into the one they dreamed of.
+Yes, we can help you select a shade of paint for your walls.
+But I have seen many scenarios where these same clients come my way a year later because, even with a perfectly selected wall colour, the room didn’t magically transform into the home they dreamed of.
+There was more to do.

-Again, honesty here — most people don’t believe me at first.
+Again, honesty here — most people don’t believe me at first when I tell them that design selection and documentation are crucial to project success.
 They don’t realize they need documentation until their builder is demanding it.
 And hardest of all — most people don’t realise the importance of quality documentation until a budget-derailing mistake is made…

 My best suggestion?
 Don’t settle for a quick fix.
 Find a professional you trust who has a solid process and understands the nuances.
 Then trust them to guide you through the necessary steps to creating a room that exceeds your expectations.